mifi/lossless-cut/issues.md

   - Enable "advanced view" and then click the Yin Yang symbol.
 It will invert the segments.
 - Where is application data, settings and temp files stored?
   - Electron's [appData](https://www.electronjs.org/docs/api/app#appgetpathname) folder.
+- Can I export and replace the input file in-place?
+  - No, but you can export and automatically delete the input file.

 ## App Stores and GitHub difference